 Virtual learning doesn’t conform to time constraints.
-Students can log in to their devices and complete work on their schedules, and they can take classes they may never have had access to before.
-Online platforms broaden students’ access to Advanced Placement classes, language classes, electives, and more!
+Students can log in to their devices, complete work on their schedules, and take classes they may never have had access to before.
+In addition, online platforms broaden students’ access to Advanced Placement classes, language classes, electives, and more!

 School districts across the country are seeing a demand from parents and students for the opportunity to continue virtual learning post-pandemic.

-The flip side of virtual instruction is, while many students thrived in an online learning environment, there are just as many, if not more, who have fallen behind.
+The flip side of virtual instruction is that while many students thrived in an online learning environment, there are just as many, if not more, who have fallen behind.

 Educators have been striving to bridge the gap of lost instruction time over the last year.
-While virtual learning is likely here to stay, in-school instruction is too.
+However, while virtual learning is likely here to stay, in-school instruction is too.

 Parents, students, and educators need and appreciate options.
 In terms of learning methods and classroom management, there’s simply not a one-size-fits-all K-12 learning model anymore; however, there never really was, to begin with, and the ed-tech space provides the options needed and desired by everyone.